Supply Chain Management

 Implementation of the CSR procurement survey and risk assessments

-Our company communicates our CSR Procurement Guidelines to major business partners worldwide and conducts risk assessments concerning information security and social issues such as the environment and safety, human rights, labor, and compliance (including the prevention of graft, bribery, fraud, money laundering, and other corruption).
-In these risk assessments, we conduct questionnaire surveys aimed at major business partners worldwide, based on our CSR Procurement Guidelines.
-From the self-assessments returned in the questionnaire, we connect improvement activities to the consideration of impacts on society and the environment and the reduction of risks.
-In concert with both suppliers and buyers, we work to promote CSR procurement that enhances the sustainability of society.
+Our company communicates our CSR Procurement Guidelines to major business partners worldwide and conducts risk assessments concerning information security and social issues that include the environment, safety, human rights, labor, and compliance (including the prevention of graft, bribery, fraud, money laundering, and other corruption).
+These risk assessments involve questionnaire surveys distributed to our major business partners worldwide, aligning with our CSR Procurement Guidelines.
+Based on the self-assessments received from these questionnaires, we initiate improvement activities aimed at mitigating societal and environmental impacts and reducing risks.
+Collaborating closely with both suppliers and buyers, we work to advance CSR procurement practices that promote the sustainability of society.

 Engagement with new and existing business partners